neuland/micro-frontends/README.md

 * __Be Technology Agnostic__<br>Each team should be able to choose, update or change their stack without having to coordinate with other teams.
 [Custom Elements](#the-dom-is-the-api) are a great way to hide implementation details while providing a neutral interface to others.
 * __Isolate Team Code__<br>Don’t share a runtime, even if all teams use the same framework.
 Build independent apps that are self contained.
 Don't rely on shared state or global variables.
 * __Establish Team Prefixes__<br>Agree on naming conventions where isolation is not possible yet (CSS, Events, Local Storage, Cookies, ...).
-* __Build a Resilient Site__<br>Your feature should be useful, even if browser JavaScript failed or hasn't executed yet.
-Use [Universal Rendering](#serverside-rendering--universal-rendering) and Progressive Enhancement to provide good performance for the first request.
-* __Prefer Native Browser Features over Custom Built APIs__<br>Use [Browser Events for communication](#parent-child-communication--dom-modification) instead of building a global PubSub system.
+* __Favor Native Browser Features over Custom Built APIs__<br>Use [Browser Events for communication](#parent-child-communication--dom-modification) instead of building a global PubSub system.
 If you really have to build a cross team api, try keeping it as simple as possible.
+* __Build a Resilient Site__<br>Your feature should be useful, even if JavaScript failed or hasn't executed yet.
+Use [Universal Rendering](#serverside-rendering--universal-rendering) and Progressive Enhancement to improve perceived performance.
 * __Use a Versioned Pattern Library__<br>Creating or use a central UI library with basic elements is helpful to provide a coherent user experience.
 Use versioning to allow teams to upgrade to newer versions of it on their own pace.

 ---